bchugg/stat-map/multivariate light-tailed concentration.md

 $$
 for $\eps \leq V / \max_t c_t$.
 A bound of this form was first given by David Gross [here](https://arxiv.org/pdf/0910.1879).

 Note that a weaker form of this bound can be obtained by appealing to the Azuma-Hoeffding inequality ([[martingale concentration#Azuma-Hoeffding inequality|martingale concentration:Azuma-Hoeffding inequality]]).
-The difference is equivalent to the difference between the Hoeffding bound and the Bernstein/Bennett bound in the scalar case (see [[light-tailed scalar concentration]]).
+The difference is equivalent to the difference between the Hoeffding bound and the Bernstein/Bennett bound in the scalar case (see [[bounded scalar concentration]]).